 A Lhasa Apso's tail curves toward its back, just like a Shih Tzu's; however, it has a more twisted or screw-like appearance.

 A Shin Tzu has firm, padded paws and a flowy plumed tail.

 While both of these breeds are playful and affectionate, the most significant difference is that the Lhasa Apso is this way mostly with its family.

 When it comes to strangers, Lhasa Apso are more reserved and cautious.
-A Shih Tzu, on the other hand, is outgoing and friendly with both family and strangers alike.
+A Shih Tzu, on the other hand, has an outgoing and friendly temperament with both family and strangers alike.